smldev/smlimitless/TechnicalUpdates/007 - Section Exits.md

 	* Modifications to type `Section`
 		* `const int DefaultSectionExitFramesUntilTransition = 300`
 		* `int SectionExitFramesUntilTransition`
+		* `SectionExit ExitLock`: If a player has entered an exit and other players are still in the section, this is the exit the player entered.
+Stops players from going into multiple exits at the same time.
 		* `bool IsActive {get; set;}`
 		* `void IrisIn(Vector2 point, float duration)`
 		* `void IrisOut(Vector2 point, float duration)`